espocrm/documentation/administration/formula.md

 `datetime\now()` Returns current datetime.

 #### datetime\format
 `datetime\format(VALUE, [TIMEZONE], [FORMAT])` Converts date or datetime VALUE into a string formatted according to the application settings or a given timezone and format.
 TIMEZONE and FORMAT can be omitted.
-If TIMEZONE is omitted then default time zone will be used.
-If FORMAT is omitted then default format will be used.
+If TIMEZONE is omitted, then default time zone will be used.
+If FORMAT is omitted, then default format will be used.

 Examples: